gridsome/gridsome.org/docs/jamstack.md

 **No servers.
 No databases.
 Only files.** Deploy your entire site to a CDN and forget about it.
 Traffic or hacking will never break your site.

 ## Gridsome for JAMstack
+Grisome is a framework to make JAMstack development fast & simpler.

 - **JavaScript** - Gridsome uses Vue.js to give super powers to your websites or apps.
 - **APIs** - Gridsome can easily connect to most APIs with Plugins & Data sources.